developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxErrors/index.md

 ## Running the Application

-1. Connect the device (having the latest EMDK runtime) to USB port.
+1. Connect the device to a USB port (device must have USB debugging enabled).

     > Note:
     > Make sure the device is in USB debug.